MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Remove-AzureRemoteAppUserDisk.md

 PS C:\>Remove-AzureRemoteAppUserDisk -CollectionName "Contoso01" -UserUpn "PattiFuller@contoso.com"
 ```

-This command removes the user disk of an azure_2 Active Directory user who has the UPN PattiFuller@contoso.com from the collection Contoso01.
+This command removes the user disk of an Azure Active Directory user who has the UPN PattiFuller@contoso.com from the collection Contoso01.

 ## PARAMETERS

 ### -CollectionName
-Specifies the name of the azure_2 RemoteApp collection.
+Specifies the name of the Azure RemoteApp collection.

 ```yaml
 Type: String